+Lots of women crave spicy food when they’re pregnant but worry that spicy foods will harm their baby.
 Consuming spicy food in pregnancy is totally safe – it won’t affect your baby whatsoever and it can even provide some surprising benefits.

 Will eating spicy food during pregnancy induce labour?

 Not to be confused with spicy foods, warming foods warm up your digestive system and can nourish the kidneys, heal the gut and raise yang levels in the body.
 Chilli, garlic and ginger are all examples of warming foods that are great for pregnant women with cold hands and feet or lack of energy.

-If you’d like more information about how what you eat can affect your chances of conceiving, the nutritional considerations when you’re pregnant and how dietary changes can be implemented well into parenthood, book an appointment with me today.
+If you’d like more information about how what you eat can affect your chances of conceiving, nutritional considerations when you’re pregnant and how dietary changes can be implemented into parenthood, book an appointment with me today.
 I operate out of Brunswick Health on Melville Road, Brunswick.

 Wondering what a pregnancy naturopath actually does?
 Read all about how I work here.